vaikas/csr/README.md

 in Knative.

-Another purpose is to serve as an example of how to build an Event Source using a (Kubernetes Sample Controller)[https://github.com/kubernetes/sample-controller] as a starting point.
+Another purpose is to serve as an example of how to build an Event Source using a [Warm Image[(https://github.com/mattmoor/warm-image) as a starting point.

 ## Prerequisites